-- Ensuring all staff and students under their mandate demonstrate good housekeeping practices in the workplace in the use of energy consuming equipment and gadgets; - iii.
-Avoiding practices that waste energy and ensuring the use of energy efficient appliances in line with university decision; - iv.
-Considering energy efficiency standards and life costs when making decisions to purchase new equipment; - Reporting any changes in facility use and/or occupancy times to the appropriate office which will ensure effective monitoring in the use of electrical equipment in such facilities; - vi.
-Promptly reporting all lighting and electrical related faults to the Estates Office; - vii.
-Optimizing the use of accommodation space to maximize utilization; - viii.
-Developing a utility reduction plan to support institutional energy reduction targets.
+- Coordinating awareness creation programmes on energy consumption and efficiency to staff and students; - Ensuring all staff and students under their mandate demonstrate good housekeeping practices in the workplace in the use of energy consuming equipment and gadgets; - Avoiding practices that waste energy and ensuring the use of energy efficient appliances in line with university decision; - Considering energy efficiency standards and life costs when making decisions to purchase new equipment; - Reporting any changes in facility use and/or occupancy times to the appropriate office which will ensure effective monitoring in the use of electrical equipment in such facilities;

+- Promptly reporting all lighting and electrical related faults to the Estates Office; - Optimizing the use of accommodation space to maximize utilization; - Developing a utility reduction plan to support institutional energy reduction targets.

-STRATEGIES FOR ACHIEVING THE OBJECTIVES OF THE POLICY
+7. STRATEGIES FOR ACHIEVING THE OBJECTIVES OF THE POLICY